 These factors will just influence one end of the equation or the other.

-Eating plenty of protein can help folks lose weight, not because it changes the requirements for weight loss, but because it might allow them to get through the day less hungry (lowering their “calories in.”)
+- Eating plenty of protein has been shown to help keep people feeling full and satiated.
+So lots of protein can help folks lose weight, not because it changes the requirements for weight loss, but because it might allow them to get through the day less hungry (lowering their “calories in.”)

 Read our guide “How much protein should I eat?” for more on this subject.

 To recap this section: from a biological perspective, eating fewer calories than you burn is 100% necessary for weight loss.

 But all sorts of things impact the amount of calories we eat and the amount of calories we expend.